mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

 The recommended way to call a service is through :code:`call_async()`, which is the reason why we are working with :code:`async` logic.
 In general, the result of :code:`call_async()`, a :code:`Future`, will not have the result of the service call at the next line of our program.

 There are many ways to address the use of a :code:`Future`.
-One of them, especially tailored for interfacing :code:`async` with callback-based frameworks is the :code:`Future.add_done_callback()`.
+One of them, specially tailored to interface :code:`async` with callback-based frameworks is the :code:`Future.add_done_callback()`.
 If the :code:`Future` is already done by the time we call :code:`add_done_callback()`, it is supposed to `call the callback for us <https://github.com/ros2/rclpy/blob/0f1af0db16c38899aaea1fb1ca696800255d2b55/rclpy/rclpy/task.py#L163>`_.

 The benefit of this is that the callback will not block our resources until the response is ready.
 When the response is ready, and the ROS2 executor gets to processing :code:`Future` callbacks, our callback will be called *automagically*.